maxdevblock/cubmods/docs/source/manual.rst

 Family of the class CUSH with two shelter effects (CUSH2).
 See the references for details.

+This family has been introduced by :cite:alp:`mythesis` (pp 16-20) and first implemented in this Python package.

 These models are particularly useful whenever the shelter choices are not *polarized*, i.e. they're not at the extremes of the ordinal variable support.